-Top 5 3rd Quarter Trades of Fi - GuruFocus.com
+Top 5 3rd Quarter Trades of FI - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Financial Sense Advisors, Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were FIRST FINANCIAL CORP /IN/’s top five trades of the quarter.

-During the quarter, Financial Sense Advisors, Inc. bought 284,658 shares of NAS:TLT for a total holding of 682,785.
-The trade had a 12.32% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $112.09.
+During the quarter, FIRST FINANCIAL CORP /IN/ bought 3,026 shares of ARCA:VOO for a total holding of 47,281.
+The trade had a 0.67% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $363.71.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Financial Sense Advisors, Inc. bought 143,688 shares of ARCA:XLE for a total holding of 149,291.
-The trade had a 4.37% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $74.94.
+During the quarter, FIRST FINANCIAL CORP /IN/ bought 13,840 shares of ARCA:VEA for a total holding of 43,066.
+The trade had a 0.34% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $40.64.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, The Energy Select Sector SPDR Fund has a price-earnings ratio of 9.19 and a price-book ratio of 2.13.
+In terms of valuation, Vanguard FTSE Developed Markets ETF has a price-earnings ratio of 11.01 and a price-book ratio of 1.36.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares MSCI USA Momentum Factor ETF has a price-earnings ratio of 16.97 and a price-book ratio of 3.60.
+In terms of valuation, Vanguard Mid-Cap ETF has a price-earnings ratio of 15.91 and a price-book ratio of 2.57.

-During the quarter, Financial Sense Advisors, Inc. bought 361,780 shares of NAS:PDBC for a total holding of 416,689.
-The trade had a 2.47% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $17.16.
+During the quarter, FIRST FINANCIAL CORP /IN/ bought 926 shares of ARCA:VGT for a total holding of 21,625.
+The trade had a 0.19% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $350.99.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares Gold Trust has a price-book ratio of 5.73.
+In terms of valuation, Vanguard Information Technology ETF has a price-earnings ratio of 21.61 and a price-book ratio of 6.23.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.